DhritiKohli/Pomodro-Timer/README.md

 - Start, Stop and Reset Buttons
 - 5 min break timer after every 25 mins
 - Time modification buttons (+5 and -5 mins) for users to adjust the timer according to their needs.
+- Menu button to change background
+- The moving background is clickable
+- Menu to change background

 Credits for the background: https://codepen.io/mr21/pen/ExVMpvK